 The programs we are currently developing with our partners at the University of Havana (UH) will serve as the prototype for a series of similar programs in a variety of other countries around the world.
 Attached is a brief description of the 2016 international residential program delivered by UH to UCI graduate students.
-The first such program was delivered in Havana in 2013.
+The first program was delivered in Havana in 2013.
 Programs similar in length and scope will be offered in each of the next five years 2016-2020 in Havana.

-Currently leading our efforts in Cuba is William Hernández Requejo, Executive Director of the Center for Global Leadership and recently named by the United Nations as a special expert to facilitate foreign direct investment in Cuba.
+Currently leading our efforts in Cuba is William Hernández Requejo, Executive Director of the Center for Global Leadership, and recently named by the United Nations as a special expert to facilitate foreign direct investment in Cuba.

 Our best estimate of the time required to develop the typical business plan for the kinds of organizations and markets to be involved in the program is approximately 400 hours/plan.
 A conservative estimate of the value of the second-year MBA students’ time is $25/hour.
-Thus, in a sense, the students will be contributing some $500,000 worth of their time to the projects under the auspices of the program (i.e., 50 projects x 400 hours x $25).
+Thus, the students will be contributing some $500,000 worth of their time to the projects under the auspices of the program (i.e., 50 projects x 400 hours x $25).

 We also expect that in addition to personal relationships, institutional relationships between the universities will grow in organic ways, perhaps involving other campus departments and schools such as engineering, arts, bio/medical, the social sciences, and so on.

 Other business schools in the UC system and on the West Coast will be asked to join in an inter-campus MBA Peace Building network.
 The UCI Center for Global Leadership will be the administrative seat for further development of the funding for and administration of these programs.
 The UCI Olive Tree Initiative is an excellent model for sharing such educational technologies across universities.
 Finally, as the program gains national participation, that “greatly underutilized capacity for doing good” will add substantially to world economic development and global peace and prosperity.
-Indeed, such an MBA Peace Building program might be thought of as a new model for global economic development.
+An MBA Peace Building program might be thought of as a new model for global economic development.

 Note: We will be seeking financial support from private firms and foundations only.
-For example, American airlines would make ideal donors.
+For example, American Airlines would make ideal donors.
 A limited number of Merage School students in other Masters programs (aside from MBAs) and graduate students in other schools such as law, bio/medicine, engineering, and international relations might participate as deemed practical.

 Summer Internships Abroad